kokyofoka/project1/README.md

 project1
 #this project is a small system for shop
 #
-# this is my first trial to use gui in my project
+# It's my first trial to use gui in my projects